Imamura Hosaku: The Chinese Civil War

 Imamura served at the rank of general in Yan Xishan's Nationalist army, and defended Taiyuan, the capital of Shanxi.
 In April, 1949, the Communists launched a final attack against Taiyuan's last defenders that included over 1,300 pieces of artillery and a force three times larger than the Nationalist defenders.
 Yan Xishan himself (along with most of the provincial treasury) was airlifted out of Taiyuan in March 1949 to ask Chiang Kai-shek for more supplies.
 He left his son-in-law, Wang Jingguo, and Imamura in charge of his forces.

 Shortly after Yan was airlifted out of Taiyuan, Nationalist planes stopped dropping food and supplies for the defenders due to fears of being shot down by the advancing Communists.
 The Communists launched a major assault on April 20, 1949, and succeeded in taking all positions surrounding Taiyuan by April 22.
 The Communists appealed to the defenders to surrender, a plea which was rejected by Wang and Imamura.
 On the morning of April 22, 1949, the PLA bombarded Taiyuan with 1,300 pieces of artillery and breached the city's walls, initiating bloody street-to-street fighting for control of the city.
 At 10:00 am, April 22, the Taiyuan Campaign ended with the Communists in complete control of Shanxi.
 Total Nationalist casualties amounted to all 145,000 defenders, many of whom were taken as POWs.

-Imamura and many of his fellow Japanese committed suicide rather than surrender.
+Imamura and many of his fellow Japanese volunteers committed suicide rather than surrender.
 Wang was captured alive and was last seen being led through the streets at the end of a rope.